FENECON Industrial S — Assembly and Operating Instructions

 -

-Remove the cover (return to the manufacturer FENECON)
+Remove the cover (return to FENECON).

 -